MicrosoftDocs/visualstudio-docs.es-es/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

 ---
-title: "Tutorial: Usar un comando de Shell con una extensión del Editor | Documentos de Microsoft" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'Walkthrough: Using a Shell Command with an Editor Extension | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: